fitandfine/raspberrypi_homelab/README.md

 ## Connecting Raspberry PI with ssh:
-Enter the following command <user_name>@ip_address, and you will be prompted for password or linux on raspberry pi.
+Enter the following command `<user_name>@ip_address`, and you will be prompted for password or linux on raspberry pi.
 ```bash
 $ ssh anup-on-pi@172.20.10.9
 ```
 ![ssh raspberry pi from ubuntu laptop](screenshots/3.png)

-Now terminate the ssh session with exit command and create key-pair login between laptop and raspberry pi before installing nginx.
+Now terminate the ssh session with `exit` command and create key-pair login between laptop and raspberry pi before installing nginx.
 -----

 ##  Why Key-Pair Authentication is Necessary